Important Global Message

 This program issues annual operating permits for all commercial boat docking facilities, all water front boat storage facilities with 10 or more spaces, and all recreational boat docking facilities with a total of 10 or more spaces.
 For more information, call the Coastal Resources Section at 305-372-6575.

-Mangroves act as buffers from hurricanes and help prevent beach and soil erosion.
+Mangroves act as buffers to protect the shoreline from from hurricanes and help prevent soil erosion.
 They are also breeding and nursery grounds for marine organisms, including shrimp, crab and fish species.
 Trimming mangroves can have an adverse impact on the health of the surrounding ecosystem.
 Therefore, most mangrove trimming or alteration projects within Miami-Dade County require a Class I Permit.